rraval/nix/README.md

 }
 ```

-The bootstrapping process may require progressive enhancement, for example, the first go around will generate ssh keys for the machine.
-Then, if you add those keys to your GitHub account, then `rravalBox.cloneRepositoriesFrom.github = true;` will start cloning private repos to setup encrypted passwords.
+The `rravalBox.toil` options require manual work and progressive enhancement.
+For example, the first run will generate SSH keys for the machine.
+Then if you manually modify your GitHub account to trust that SSH key, you can enable `rravalBox.toil.sshKeyTrustedByGitHub` and progressively make your way to the ideal fixed point.